awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 # AWS::EKS::Nodegroup<a name="aws-resource-eks-nodegroup"></a>

 Creates a managed worker node group for an Amazon EKS cluster\.
 You can only create a node group for your cluster that is equal to the current Kubernetes version for the cluster\.
-All node groups are created with the latest AMI release version for the respective minor Kubernetes version of the cluster\.
+All node groups are created with the latest AMI release version for the respective minor Kubernetes version of the cluster, unless you deploy a custom AMI using a launch template\.
+For more information about using launch templates, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html)\.

 An Amazon EKS managed node group is an Amazon EC2 Auto Scaling group and associated Amazon EC2 instances that are managed by AWS for an Amazon EKS cluster\.
-Each node group uses a version of the Amazon EKS\-optimized Amazon Linux 2 AMI\.
+Each node group uses a version of the Amazon EKS optimized Amazon Linux 2 AMI\.

-You can only create a managed node group for Amazon EKS clusters that support managed nodes\.
 For more information, see [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) in the *Amazon EKS User Guide*\.

 ## Syntax<a name="aws-resource-eks-nodegroup-syntax"></a>